Table of Contents

 Windows can get used and abused when not taken care of properly.
 Make sure you check that everything is clean in the tracks and they open and close properly.
 Similarly, you’ll want to check sliding glass doors for the same features.

 Change out batteries in smoke alarms and carbon monoxide alarms.
 That way, you can make sure you are following proper safety protocols as a landlord.
-You can also prevent any damage to these devices from any tenants trying to replace the batteries independently.
+You can also prevent any damage to these devices from any residents trying to replace the batteries independently.

 Like checking on certain areas of your home, you’ll also want to test different functions.
 Check your lights to make sure your electrical system is working correctly.
 You’ll also be able to see if you need to swap out any light bulbs.